rawitat/gtypist_lessons/programming_quotes.typ

 *:L1_8
 I:[8] Philip Greenspun
-S:Greenspun's Tenth Rule of Programming: any sufficiently :complicated C or Fortran program contains an ad hoc :informally-specified bug-ridden slow implementation of :half of Common Lisp.
+S:Greenspun's Tenth Rule of Programming:
+ :Any sufficiently complicated C or Fortran program contains an ad hoc :informally-specified bug-ridden slow implementation of half of Common Lisp.

 *:L1_9
 I:[9] Eric Raymond, "How to Become a Hacker"